Okra

-Okra (/ˈoʊkrə/, /ˈɒkrə/), Abelmoschus esculentus, known in some English-speaking countries as lady's fingers, is a flowering plant in the mallow family native to East Africa.
-Cultivated in tropical, subtropical, and warm temperate regions around the world for its edible green seed pods, okra is used in the cuisines of many countries.
+Okra (/ˈoʊkrə/, /ˈɒkrə/), Abelmoschus esculentus, known in some English-speaking countries as lady's fingers, is a flowering plant in the mallow family native to West Africa.
+Cultivated in tropical, subtropical, and warm temperate regions around the world for its edible green (red in some cultivars) seed pods, okra is used in the cuisines of many countries.

 Description

 The species is a perennial, often cultivated as an annual in temperate climates, often growing to around 2 m tall.
 As a member of the Malvaceae, it is related to such species as cotton, cocoa, and hibiscus.
 The leaves are 10–20 cm long and broad, palmately lobed with 5–7 lobes.
 The flowers are 4–8 cm in diameter, with five white to yellow petals, often with a red or purple spot at the base.
 The pollen grains are spherical and approximately 188 microns in diameter.
 The fruit is a capsule up to 18 cm long with pentagonal cross-section, containing numerous seeds.